- True to size

-Nike Zoom Victory XC 5 review
+About the Nike Zoom Victory XC 5

-These cross country spikes are great if you want the highest quality on the market and if you're ready to take your performance to the next level.
+These cross-country spikes are great if you want the highest quality on the market and if you're ready to take your performance to the next level.
 They are durable, fast, extremely lightweight, and have great traction.

 Nike Zoom Victory XC 5 spike was made for races